 Connecting bluetooth has never been easier but there are side effects.
 When this function is activated, any other Bluetooth accessories associated with your smartphone (such as smartband or smartwatch) will be disconnected and the Wi-Fi network will be disconnected as it interferes with the streaming of wireless audio.
 No Spotify therefore, unless you have the premium account and download music offline beforehand.

 Connection is quick but calibration is only effective in a completely silent environment.
 It wasn't easy to make all 4 Bluetooth speakers play at the same time, I don't know why it took several attempts.

 Moto X4 camera

-Like the Moto Z2 Force, the Moto X4 also sports a dual camera on the rear.
-It has a normal lens with a 12-megapixel sensor, an 8-megapixel wide-angle lens and a 120-degree camera angle.
-The camera app has a real-time preview mode for the Bokeh effect and, if desired, recognizes attractions, decrypts QR codes, or digitalizes business cards.
+Like the Moto Z2 Force, the Moto X4 features a dual camera on the body.
+Unlike his older brother, this smartphone has a normal lens with a 12MP sensor and an 8MP wide-angle lens with a 120-degree capture angle.

 Moto X4 battery

 Your smartphone has a 3000 mAh battery that is not huge but not even undersized for your device.
 The Moto X4 has always survived my typical days with 4-5 hours of screen on about 15 hours away from the charger.